lirantal/is-website-vulnerable/README.md

 # About

-finds publicly known security vulnerabilities in a website's frontend JavaScript libraries
+Finds publicly known security vulnerabilities in a website's frontend JavaScript libraries

 # Install